-Note: Speakers must be rated for at least the full rated clean output power of the amplifier (100W).
-Under overdrive conditions, the clean power can be exceeded by tens of watts, therefore it is preferable to use speakers whose combine power rating exceeds the clean power rating.
-This topic is up for debate as some speaker manufacturers rate their speakers conservatively with this knowledge of amplifier power ratings in mind (i.e. four 25W rated speakers may be OK for a 100W amp).
+Note: Speakers must be rated for at least the full rated clean output power of the amplifier (200W).
+Under overdrive conditions, the clean power can be exceeded by 100W (i.e. 325W!)
+Therefore it is preferable to use speakers whose combine power rating exceeds the clean power rating.
+This topic is up for debate as some speaker manufacturers rate their speakers with this in mind (i.e. four 25W rated speakers may be OK for a 100W amp).

-Using one speaker cabinet: With the amp OFF, match the impedance selector with the speaker cabinet's impedance.
 Always verify a speaker cabinets impedance before using with the amplifier.
 An impedance mismatch can potentially damage the amplifier.